-Common Types Of Motor Vehicle Accidents in Orlando Florida
+Common Types auto Accidents in Orlando Florida

-These particular types of car accidents are complex and violent in nature.
+These particular types of accidents are complex and violent in nature.
 More than any other type of crash, rollovers reflect the interaction of the driver, road, vehicle, and environmental factors.
 Although a vehicle’s type has a significant role in the accident, so does driver behavior and road and environmental conditions.
 Other factors include speed, fatigue, use of alcoholic beverages, and hazardous road conditions caused by extreme weather.
 According to the NHTSA, data showed that nearly 85% of all rollover-related fatalities are the result of single-vehicle accidents.